mauriquev/Cloud-Resume/README.md

 # Resume_Challenge
-This repository will have updates of my code and expirience of the cloud resume challenge
+This repository will have updates of my code and experience of the cloud resume challenge